ravangen/graphql-rate-limit/README.md

 ### Throttle Behaviour

 Return a GraphQL error or object describing a limit was reached and when it will reset.
-See [error example](examples/throttle-error/README.md).
+See [error example](examples/throttle-error/README.md) and [object example](examples/throttle-object/README.md).

 ### Multiple Throttles